Skip to main content

 Subpackages

-• Once you have created your first Package, the option to add Subpackages becomes available.
+• After the first Package is created, the option to add Subpackages becomes available.

-• Subpackages allow you to further break down work inside a Package.
-You can add up to two levels of Subpackages inside any Package.
+• Subpackages allow work to be broken down further within a Package.
+Up to two levels of Subpackages inside any Package.

 • Subpackages are used when: